dbos-inc/dbos-docs/docs/python/reference/contexts.md

 )
 ```

-Set the [workflow ID](../tutorials/workflow-tutorial.md#workflow-ids)/[idempotency key](../tutorials/idempotency-tutorial.md) of the next workflow, transaction, or communicator to run.
+Set the [workflow ID](../tutorials/workflow-tutorial.md#workflow-ids)/[idempotency key](../tutorials/idempotency-tutorial.md) of the next workflow to run.
 Should be used in a `with` statement.

 Example syntax: